|

 resulted in the creation of new aesthetics known as program symphonism.

-illustration of literary origins.
-Most of Liszt's followers had no idea
+musical illustration of literary origins.
+Most of Liszt's followers

-understand that music and literature might just have the same spiritual source,
+They did not understand that music and literature might just have the same

 Everyone, who studied Liszt, read about the war between